utkarsh2102/utkarsh2102.org/content/posts/foss-in-jan-21.md

 - [Issue #5](https://github.com/libc/em-redis/issues/5) for em-redis, reporting test failures on IPv6-only build machines.
 - [Issue #939](https://github.com/eventmachine/eventmachine/issues/939) for eventmachine, reporting test failures for em-redis on IPv6-only build machines.

+Besides, there's something more that is in the pipelines.
+Can't talk about it now, shh.
+But hopefully very sooooooon!

 ---

 Until next time.